topfreegames/pitaya/README.md

 * [Go](https://golang.org/) >= 1.10
 * [etcd](https://github.com/coreos/etcd) (used for service discovery)
-* [nats](https://github.com/nats-io/go-nats) (optional, it's used for sending and receiving rpc, you can use grpc implementations too if you prefer)
+* [nats](https://github.com/nats-io/go-nats) (optional, used for sending and receiving rpc, grpc implementations can be used too if prefered)
-* [docker](https://www.docker.com) (optional: for running etcd and nats dependencies on containers)
+* [docker](https://www.docker.com) (optional: used for running etcd and nats dependencies on containers)

 ### Installing
 clone the repo